Paradoxxs/Cybersecurity/Windows.md

 PEDump displays the data structure of portable executable. allowing the user to view all headers iwthin the PE file and the section tables, contents RVA infomration, symbol table, relocation information and etc.

+Secure boot
+	With Unified extensible firmware interface (UEFI) firmware module in the motherboard, it checks the digital signature of all boot-up binaries and the firmware itself and load anti-virus drivers as soon as possible.
+The intention is to detect malware like bootkits.
+It does not require a trusted platform module or BitLocker drive.

+Workgroups
+	Stand-alone computer with local account only.

+Active directory
+	Windows can use [[AD]] to manage multiple computers and users

+Windows server update service [[WSUS]]

+NTFS
+	Windows NT file system should be used on every hard drive.
+	Advanced security settings is used to create access control rules for folder and files

+Registry
+	All configuration settings for the computer hardware, OS, applications and users are stored in database called registry.
+The registry can be modified directly using scripts, command line or regedit GUI tool

+Bitlocker
+	Is method of disk encryption using AES, and boot-up integrity check with TPM

+TPM
+	Trusted platform module is a chip built into the motherboard of a computer which can perform on-board random number generation, encryption, hashing and other cryptographic operations.
+The TPM is also a secure storage location for keys, passwords, hashes and other secrets.